Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 We highlight a few important observations.
 First, as regularization is decreased, directed local closure coefficients are selected before the degree predictors, indicating that the closure coefficients are more relevant in prediction than degrees.
-Second, the two predictors with largest positive coefficients at the optimal penalization are $\lcc{io}{i}{u}$ and $\lcc{oo}{i}{u}$, meaning that lawyers with partner status are more likely to advise people who also advise others.
-In contrast, the $\indeg{u}$ predictor is not one of the first selected, which implies that it is not \emph{how many one advises} but rather \emph{who one advises} that is correlated with partner status.
-Finally, the two predictors with the largest negative coefficients at the optimal penalization are $\lcc{oi}{i}{u}$ and $\lcc{oi}{o}{u}$, meaning that partner-status lawyers are less likely to interact with other lawyers with whom they have a same advisor.
+Second, the two predictors with largest positive coefficients at the optimal level of regularization are $\lcc{io}{i}{u}$ and $\lcc{oo}{i}{u}$, meaning that lawyers with partner status are more likely to advise people who also advise others.
+In contrast, the in-degree $\indeg{u}$ predictor is not one of the first selected, which implies that it is not \emph{how many one advises} but rather \emph{who one advises} that is correlated with partner status.
+Finally, the two predictors with the largest negative coefficients at the optimal regularization are $\lcc{oi}{i}{u}$ and $\lcc{oi}{o}{u}$, meaning that partner-status lawyers are less likely to interact with other lawyers with whom they share an advisor.

-\subsection{Case Study II: Identifying fish in a food web}
+\subsection{Case Study II: Identifying Fish in a Food Web}

-We next perform a similar network prediction task.
+We now perform a similar network prediction task.
 Here, the data comes from an entirely different domain (ecology), but we still find that our local directed closure coefficients are effective predictors for identifying node type.

-More specifically, we study a food web collected from the Florida Bay~\cite{ulanowicz1998florida}.
+More specifically, we study a food web collected from the Florida Bay~\cite{ulanowicz2005network}.
 In this dataset, nodes correspond to ecological compartments (roughly, species) and edges represent directed carbon exchange (roughly, who-eats-whom).
 There is an edge from $i$ to $j$ if energy flows from compartment $i$ to compartment $j$.
 There are 128 total compartments, of which 48 correspond to fish.
 Our prediction task in this case study is to identify which nodes are fish using basic node-level features.
 The dataset contains 2,106 edges, of which 268 are between fish; 699 are between non-fish; 648 are from a fish to a non-fish; and 491 are from a non-fish to a fish.